devopsdays/devopsdays-web/content/events/2020-baltimore/sponsor.md

 drinks) after the first day of the conference.
 We will invite other members of the Baltimore Tech Community to join us, space permitting.

-* 3 additional Complimentary tickets to the conference
+* 3 additional Complementary tickets to the conference
 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays Baltimore event website
 * Full Table during Happy Hour for Swag/Marketing